 - Foreign companies may opt to register in France before the threshold is exceeded.
 The application is submitted in writing and is applicable from the month this request is submitted.
 Once a business has opted to register, this registration remains active for two more years

 - French companies may opt to register abroad if the threshold in the customer country is not exceeded.
 The French authorities need to be informed in writing and the option remains applicable for the following two years

-- DEB/Intrastat returns are due when the intrastat threshold is exceeded.
-The regime 29 should be used in the DEB/Intrastat return for outgoing sales from France to customers in another EU country and Regime 19 should be used for incoming sales to French customers
+- DEB/Intrastat returns are due when the Intrastat threshold is exceeded, or an intra-Community supply is made.
+The regime 29 should be used in the DEB/Intrastat return for outgoing sales from France to customers in another EU country and Regime 19 should be used for incoming sales to French customers.

 French tax authorities contact